nho1nd/personal-website/README.md

 # personal-website
-A website I created to display my work
+A website I created to display my work.
+It can be viewed here: http://www.nathanielho.tk